-Ballet Des Moines is pleased to launch the second year of its artist-in-residence program by choosing two artists to take the position.
+Ballet Des Moines is pleased to continue the second year of its artist-in-residence program by selecting its winter artist-in-residence, Sierra Cavalier.

-The artists will work with Ballet Des Moines through the fall performance of Triple Bill: Redefined, October 20-22 at Hoyt Sherman Place.
+Sierra will work with Ballet Des Moines through the winter performance of The Nutcracker, December 8 - 10 at Hoyt Sherman Place.
 A one-night exhibition will be slated for the week prior to the performance to showcase the artists-in-residence completed projects.

 ARTIST-IN-RESIDENCE program OVERVIEW